 Whether this process is being implemented by internal staff or has been configured by an external contractor, you should also built in time for the person or team responsible for the implementation to resolve any issues or make any improvements that are flagged.
 The last thing you want is to rush the roll-out of your solution, causing users to run into bugs, or decreasing confidence in the new process.

 Once your new solution is ready for company-wide implementation, it’s important to communicate not only what the new solution will do, but also why it is being implemented — what pain points you are aiming to resolve, and how it supports company goals.
-Ideally, you will have been transparent with stakeholders during each step of this undertaking, requesting input and feedback, and getting buy-in from the users most affected by the old process.
+Ideally, you will have been transparent with impacted parties during each step of this undertaking, requesting input and feedback, and getting buy-in from the users most affected by the old process.
 By doing this, your staff and customers will be the champions of the new solution and will felt heard and validated.

 If the process and new solution affects a larger subset of your organization, or if there are people who tangentially touch this process or individuals who weren’t involved in the testing in step 5, taking the extra time to train them on the new solution (and more importantly, explaining that why that we hit on earlier) will be of paramount importance.
 Whether it’s one-on-one walk-throughs or a formal training session, making sure users understand the automated process, how their involvement with the process has changed, and what goals the process supports will negate a lot of misunderstandings or confusion in the long run.